RyanPSullivan/RyanPSullivan.github.io/emacs-cheatsheet.md

 NB: Major-Mode contained in the parenthesis changes the context of which some of the commands are bound.

-CONTINUE TUTORIAL FROM MULTIPLE WINDOWS SECTION
+CONTINUE TUTORIAL FROM SEARCHING SECTION